GuideUpdated March 2026

 +

 TheraPulse starts at $29 per month.
-Reframe Practice has a free tier with 10 worksheets and Pro at $29 per month.
+Reframe Practice starts free, with Pro at $29 per month after the workflow trial.
 Many tools offer free trials.
 Check each vendor's site for current pricing.

 Should I replace my EHR with one of these tools?